Pay Transparency Laws by State: HR’s Latest Compliance Guide

 Employers covered by the law cannot rely on an applicant’s salary history to determine whether to hire an applicant and what to pay them.
 Nor can they seek information about an applicant’s salary history at the time of hire or any other time leading up to employment.

-They can still ask applicants what they would like to be paid, and they are also in the clear if an applicant voluntarily discloses their salary history or if their salary history information is disclosable to the public under an applicable federal or state law.
+They can still ask applicants what they would like to be paid, and they are also in the clear if an applicant voluntarily discloses their salary history or if their salary history is disclosable to the public under an applicable federal or state law.

-Penalties range all the way from $100 to $10,000 per violation.
+Penalties range from $100 to $10,000 per violation.

 The state’s Equal Pay for Equal Work Act took effect in 2021.
 The law requires employers to include information about job compensation in job postings and tell their current employees about opportunities for promotions.